Today I remind my father that he played college ball with Tom Tresh, Rookie of the Year for the 1963 Yankees.

 My father and I sit alone at the small table by the brown coffee dispenser in the dining room of the memory care unit.

-Until then, his lips move and he doesn’t want to look at me.
+My father wears his cowboy hat and cocks one eye at the clock in the corner.
+His lips move and he doesn’t want to look at me.
 He wavers in his seat like he’s ready to break for home.

 *